gulpjs/vinyl-fs/README.md

 While Vinyl provides a clean way to describe a file, we now need a way to access these files.
 Each file source needs what we call a "Vinyl adapter".
 A Vinyl adapter simply exposes a `src(globs)` and a `dest(folder)` method.
 Each return a stream.
 The `src` stream produces Vinyl objects, and the `dest` stream consumes Vinyl objects.
 Vinyl adapters can expose extra methods that might be specific to their input/output medium, such as the `symlink` method `vinyl-fs` provides.

+## vinyl-fs for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of vinyl-fs and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-vinyl-fs?utm_source=npm-vinyl-fs&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Usage

 ```javascript